MickaelRigault/pysedm/README.md

 # pysedm
 Data Reduction Pipeline for the SEDmachine (no ready yet)

-*This module is under development and is not yet ready to be used*
+_This module is under development and is not yet ready to be used_

+_works in python 2.7+ and 3.x, but the 2.7+ might not be supported in the future._

 # Installation
+**pip install pysedm**
+or
 ```bash
 git pull https://github.com/MickaelRigault/pysedm.git
 cd pysedm